dbssn/DMML2019_Team_Microsoft/README.md

 - Use the weather history for Chicago to compute the average maximum temperature of the last 3 days before inspection and also retrieve the maximum temperature on the day of inspection.
 - Use the license ID to retrieve the approximate date of creation of the business from another data set available on the same portal (Business Licenses, see sources).
 - Extract information from other features in the original dataset.
 For instance, the week day (Monday, Tuesday, ...) of the inspection based on the date.
-- ~~Retrieve information about the location using an API~~ (such as Microsoft Bing Maps’ API, the validity of this method was assessed and the method was abandoned because information that could be retrieved was limited.).
+- ~~Retrieve information about the location using an API, such as Microsoft Bing Maps’ API.~~ (The validity of this method was assessed and it was abandoned because information that could be retrieved was limited).
-- ~~Use the coordinates to determine the neighbourhood in which an establishment is settled~~ (used geographic coordinates instead).
+- ~~Use the coordinates to determine the neighbourhood in which an establishment is settled.~~ (Used geographic coordinates instead).

 Source: City of Chicago (2019, November 9).
 Food Inspections.
 Chicago Data Portal.
 Retrieved from https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5.